The Visual Iconicity Challenge: Evaluating Vision-Language Models on Sign Language Form-Meaning Mapping: Introduction

 \section{Introduction}

-Language is inherently multimodal: besides speech and text, it includes co-speech gesture and signed languages.
+Language is inherently multimodal: besides speech and text, it includes co-speech gesture and sign languages.
 Across these modalities, iconicity is the non-arbitrary link between form and meaning.
 Iconicity can be visual (e.g., speakers use iconic gestures through drawing shapes or trajectories in the air, adding depictive content alongside speech) or even vocal, as in onomatopoeia like “knock knock”, showing that form can transparently reflect meaning \cite{perlman2018people}.
-Within signed languages, iconicity is widespread.
+Within sign languages, iconicity is widespread.
 Estimates suggest that at least a third of lexical signs are iconic \cite{boyesbraem1986, campbell2025iconicity} and that between 50--60\% of signs' structure can be directly linked to the physical features of their referents \cite{ortega2017, pietrandrea2002}.
 They depict actions or shapes, providing a natural laboratory for studying the symbol grounding problem: how concepts connect to the physical world \cite{campbell2025iconicity, taub2001language}.

 For vision–language models (VLMs), sensitivity to form–meaning mapping is a core test of grounding in human-centric signals \cite{bisk2020experience}.
 This is especially relevant for applications in sign language understanding and translation, as well as gesture and action recognition.
-A capable VLM should attend to \emph{dynamic} bodily movements and hand configurations-- not just static objects or text-- when interpreting a sign or gesture.
-Following \citet{yin2021including}, signed languages offer a natural testbed for developing and evaluating models that must perceive temporally extended, simultaneous, visuospatial structure, rather than relying on static context alone.
-However, modern VLMs may exhibit static biases: they over-rely on contextual objects or background features and under-attend to dynamic human actions \citep{nishida-etal-2025-multimodal,yu2025learning}. \textit{Testing VLMs on iconicity thus offers a proof of concept for machine interpretation of visual-bodily form-meaning mappings, while revealing concrete directions for improvement}.
+A capable VLM should attend to \emph{dynamic} bodily movements and hand configurations---not just static objects or text---when interpreting a sign or gesture. sign languages offer a natural testbed for developing and evaluating models that must perceive temporally extended, simultaneous, visuospatial structure, rather than relying on static context alone \citep{yin2021including}.
+However, modern VLMs may exhibit static biases, over-attending to appearance features and under-attending to motion cues \citep{yu2025learning}, and relying on textual or contextual priors rather than visual evidence when processing gestures \citep{nishida-etal-2025-multimodal}.
+To address these questions, we build the \textbf{Visual Iconicity Challenge}\footnote{The name is inspired by the “vocal iconicity challenge” of \citet{perlman2018people}.}: a sign dataset of Sign Language of the Netherlands (NGT), manually annotated with ground-truth phonological features, iconicity types, and iconicity ratings by non-signers, based on \citet{ortega_hearing_2019}.
+The dataset distinguishes between \emph{iconic} signs (with clear visual links to meaning) and \emph{arbitrary} signs (with no visual resemblance).